 I’m Sarah (with an “h”, yes).
-I’m a writer, graduate student in bioethics, a wife and mother.
+I’m a writer, graduate student in bioethics, a wife, and mother.
 My writing has been published by The Federalist, The Denver Post, and the Catholic Stand.
 I’m also a member of Women Speak for Themselves.
-I enjoy exploring and writing on issues in politics, bioethics, culture, and religion–but, hey, that’s just me.
+I enjoy writing about issues in politics, bioethics, culture, and religion–but, hey, that’s just me.

 I write because I don’t know what I think until I read what I say. — Flannery O’Connor

 My motto is “strong faith, strong coffee.”
-I love family life, tradition and organic (home-grown) food.
+I love family life, tradition, and organic (read home-grown) food.
 My husband is an IT maverick by day and a flannel-loving woodsman and beekeeper on weekends.
 We have three teen-aged children and a 90-lbs.
-English Labrador Retriever who eats everything except blackberries and loves the smell of coffee, as much as I do.
+English Labrador Retriever who eats everything except blackberries.
+He loves the smell of coffee, as much as I do.

 On being Catholic–late one night, I discovered a small book on prayer, in a box that had never been unpacked during our move to a new house.
 Why I was searching through that box, I don’t exactly remember.
 But I found a treasure that helped me to recollect my childhood faith.
 The pages of the book were “light silent sound” (1 Kings 19:12) that called me home to the Church of my baptism.